Definition of Residency/The Fair-Share Concept

 The Wilmette Park District reserves the right to cancel, postpone or combine classes, or change instructors.
-If insufficient enrollment causes a class to be canceled, notification will be given and full tuition refunded.
-With the exception of our Commitment to Quality policy, no refund will be made for withdrawal after the start of a program.
-Cancellations by registrants are accepted up to 24 hours prior to the start of a program.
-A 10% service charge of the total fee, ($2 minimum), will be assessed for all program cancellations.
-Please allow 10 business days for processing.
-Click here for a downloadable Program Withdrawal Form.
+If insufficient enrollment causes a class to be cancelled, notification will be given and full tuition refunded.
+Withdrawals prior to the start of class, or stated withdrawal date,

 Commitment to Quality

 The Wilmette Park District is committed to providing quality recreation programs to the public.
 If you feel our programs did not meet your expectations due to the quality of instruction or program content we will refund your money 100 percent.
 Because we want to catch and correct problems as soon as possible, we ask your cooperation in this manner:

 1) Attend at least two classes in a session of four weeks or more; one week of camp; or three swimming classes before requesting your refund.
 You must inform us prior to the third class (fourth for swimming) or second week of camp that you would like a refund.